-The Ministry of Business, Innovation and Employment is working across infrastructure sectors to help ensure key services continue to be provided during an influenza pandemic, with minimum disruption.
+The Ministry of Economic Development is working across infrastructure sectors to help ensure key services continue to be provided during an influenza pandemic, with minimum disruption.
 It is also encouraging the business community at large to undertake pandemic business continuity planning.
-During the response phase, the Ministry of Business, Innovation and Employment will provide advice and assistance to the Treasury as the lead agency.
+During the response phase, the Ministry of Economic Development will provide advice and assistance to the Treasury as the lead agency.

-Ministry of Social Development, Ministry of Business, Innovation and Employment, Ministry of Foreign Affairs and Trade, State Services Commission, Ministry of Civil Defence and Emergency Management and Ministry of Health.
+Ministry of Social Development, Department of Labour, Ministry of Foreign Affairs and Trade, Ministry of Tourism, State Services Commission, Ministry of Civil Defence and Emergency Management and Ministry of Health